To easily sort out my newsletters from my actual emails, I’ve created an alias for my Outlook.com which is firstname.lastname@example.org.

 You can still sort all these messages to a single Newsletters folder via a single rule:

-Move messages to Newsletters if to or cc line contains “myname-newsletters”
+Move messages to Newsletters if recipient address includes “myname-newsletters”

 Supported mail systems and website forms